 I teach art in a great elementary school and one of the most exciting parts of my job is co-teaching with classroom teachers during nine week arts integration blocks.
-In our HOT School, these are called HOT Blocks: once a week sessions with lessons designed so all students, and especially those in need of academic support, can learn through multiple intelligences and the arts in addition to conventional methods.
+In our HOT School, these are called HOT Blocks: once a week sessions with lessons designed so all students, and especially those in need of academic support, can learn through multiple intelligence and the arts in addition to conventional methods.

 When I met with the first grade teachers to plan our HOT Block lessons, they mentioned that many students needed to review nouns: a person, place or thing.
 Proper nouns need a capital letter.
 Reviewing sentence structure and those all important capital letters at the beginning of a sentence and don’t forget our ending punctuation!